Evolutionary dynamics in repeated optional games: Further extensions

-Assume that mutations are rare ($\mu\rightarrow 0$).
-The population will thus be homogeneous most of the time.
+We consider the case where mutations are rare ($\mu\rightarrow 0$) such that the population is homogeneous most of the time.
 There are three different homogeneous states: a population full of individuals using $ALLC$ ($ALLC$ state), using $ALLD$ ($ALLD$ state) and using $ALLO$ ($ALLO$ state).
 The population transits between these homogeneous states due to occasional mutations.
-To calculate the probability that the population transits from one homogeneous state $\mathbf{p}$ to another state $\mathbf{q}$, we need to know the probability for a mutant strategy $\mathbf{p}$ to take over a population full of strategy $\mathbf{q}$, which is called the fixation probability $\rho_{\mathbf{q}\rightarrow \mathbf{p}}$.
-After collecting all the fixation probabilities, we have the following transition matrix
+The probability that the population transits from one homogeneous state $\mathbf{p}$ to another state $\mathbf{q}$ depends on the fixation probability that a mutant strategy $\mathbf{p}$ takes over a population full of strategy $\mathbf{q}$, as described in Section \ref{sec:evolutionarydyanmics}.
+Substituting Eqs.~\eqref{equ:payoffallcalld}-\eqref{equ:payoffalldallo} to Eq.~\eqref{equ:fixation_probability}, it yields